VMEmu/vmemu.github-io/README.md

 # vmemu.github-io

-Accurate x86 emulator based on 86Box.
+VMEmu is a PC emulator focused on accuracy and hardware preservation above all else.
+VMEmu is based on the 86Box emulator.